 There’s no question that tankless gas hot water heaters are much more efficient than the alternatives; according to the U.S. Department of Energy, saving about $108 per year on your energy bill when compared to traditional tank water heaters, as well as $64 per year when compared to electric tankless heaters.

 Pretty great, right?
 It most assuredly is.
 However, these savings are offset by a pretty substantial up-front cost; tankless water heaters can cost significantly more than traditional storage heaters, ranging from around $1,000 for a tankless electric, whole-house model, to three times as much for a gas-powered model, once you’ve paid for installation by a qualified plumber.

 If that wasn’t enough, there’s also the minor issue that some homes aren’t ready to support tankless water heaters, and will require some renovation.
-If your home is currently running on an electricity-only utilities model, you may need to rewire your home, which means hiring a qualified electrician, and adding as much as $5,000 to the escalating cost of your renovations.
+If your home is currently running on an electricity-only utility model, you may need to rewire your home, which means hiring a qualified electrician and adding as much as $5,000 to the escalating cost of your renovations.

 With these costs, is a tankless water heater still worth it?
 Well, there’s also a suite of benefits beyond just the energy savings.

 Some homeowners appreciate the space-saving, compact design.
 It’s generally understood that they last a great deal longer, often coming with 15-year warranties, as opposed to traditional water heaters, where a six-year warranty is weighing in on the longer side.
 Reliability also factors in; since they don’t store water, there’s no risk of a breakdown leading to flooding, no water on the floor and a suite of unwanted hassles.